 Step 1.
 Edit PDF Text with Preview

 Open your PDF file in Preview, and then click on the "T" icon on the menu bar.
 A new text box with appear.
 Now you can add PDF text to the file.
 You can also go to "Tools" and click on "Text Selection".
-There you can select the text and right click to copy it.
+There you can select the text and right-click to copy it.

 Step 2.
 Add Annotation to PDF with Preview

-You can also insert annotations to PDF files using Preview.
+You can also insert annotations into PDF files using Preview.
 Click the "Note" icon on the menu bar.
 Then click on the location within the PDF where you want to insert a note.
 Now you can insert comments into the text box to add the annotation.
 You can also drag your mouse to create the required annotation.

-Shapes and signature are also available on Preview.
+Shapes and signatures are also available on Preview.
 Click on "Tools" and then select "Annotate".
 There you can see all of the annotation tools on the menu.
 Choose the one you need to insert into the PDF document.